How can a young person stay on the path of purity?

 Psalm 119 is unique among the book of Psalms.
-Like some other psalms it follows the sequence of the Hebrew alphabet, but unlike any other psalms, King David penned eight verses for every one of the 22 letters in the Hebrew alphabet.
+Like some other psalms it follows the sequence of the Hebrew alphabet, but unlike any other psalms, King David pens eight verses for every one of the twenty-two letters in the Hebrew alphabet.

-Whenever this acrostic structure is used, it’s a sign that the psalmist wanted it to be all-encompassing.
+Whenever this acrostic structure is used, it’s a sign that the psalmist wants it to be all-encompassing.
 For example, Psalm 145 follows the alphabetical structure and is a song of praise.
-In that case, the psalmist wanted to praise God in every way possible – from A to Z. Psalm 119 is a request and a prayer.
-The psalmist was asking for help in pursuing a life of goodness, free from sin.
-In following the alphabetical structure, times eight, David was expressing his overwhelming desire to serve God in every way possible and not be led astray.
+In that case, the psalmist wanted to praise God in every way possible – from A to Z. Our psalm is a request and a prayer.
+The psalmist is asking for help in pursuing a life of goodness, free from sin.
+In following the alphabetical structure, times eight, David is expressing his overwhelming desire to serve God in every way possible and not be led astray.

 Like the old Cherokee in the story, and like all of us, David had a battle raging inside of him.
 He asked, “How can a young person stay on the path of purity?”
 In other words, how can we guarantee that the good wolf will win?
 In the tug-of-war within every human being, how can we change the odds in favor of good and less in favor of evil?

 The answer is: “By living according to your word.”
 By nourishing our souls with the words of the Bible, we dramatically increase the odds of our good side dominating our lives.